thebkv/bkv/ruth01.md

 > “the LORD hath brought me home again empty.”

-The remainder of Ruth will answer the second term.
+The remainder of Ruth will answer that emptiness through provision, redemption, and finally the child whom the women call:

-Chapter 3 even returns explicitly to the language when Boaz sends grain so Ruth will not go back to Naomi **empty**.

-Chapter 4 gives Naomi a child described as:

 > “a restorer of thy life.”

-The movement therefore belongs to the architecture of the whole book.
+The whole-book movement is therefore:

 **FULLNESS
 → EMPTINESS
 → RETURN
 → PROVISION
+→ REDEMPTION
 → RESTORED LIFE**

 **Confidence: ESTABLISHED**

 ---

-### 6. Bitterness Before Restoration

-Naomi names herself Mara after she has already returned.

-That sequence is important.

-She does not become hopeful first and then return.

-She returns bitter.

-The book allows the transformation of her perception to happen after the geographic return.

-This corresponds with larger biblical return patterns in which crossing the boundary does not instantly complete the inward transformation.

-Israel leaves Egypt before the wilderness exposes what remains within.

-Jonah returns to his commission before Chapter 4 exposes his continuing resistance.

-Naomi returns to Bethlehem before she can perceive what her return will become.

-The stories differ, but the function is related:

-**right direction can precede completed interior restoration.**

-**Confidence: STRONG RECONSTRUCTION**

----

-### 7. Famine → Harvest
+### 6. Famine → Harvest

-Ruth 1 begins:
+The chapter opens:

 > “there was a famine in the land.”

-It ends:
+It closes:

 > “in the beginning of barley harvest.”

-That is an explicit chapter-level reversal.
+This is an explicit narrative reversal.

-The chapter does not yet show Ruth gathering the harvest.

-It places her at its beginning.

-This makes the ending a threshold rather than a resolution.
+The word **beginning** keeps the chapter from claiming too much.
+Naomi has reached the beginning of restoration rather than its completion.

 **Confidence: ESTABLISHED**

 ---

-### 8. The Unseen Gift Beside Naomi
+### 7. Naomi's Emptiness and Ruth's Presence

-Naomi says she has returned empty.

-Yet Ruth is standing beside her.
+Naomi says she has returned empty while Ruth stands beside her.

-The rest of the book will prove Ruth to be extraordinarily consequential to Naomi's restoration.

-Chapter 4 will describe Ruth as better to Naomi:
+The rest of the book will reveal how significant Ruth already is to Naomi's restoration.
+By Chapter 4, the women of Bethlehem will describe Ruth as:

-> “than seven sons.”
+> “better to thee than seven sons.”

-There is therefore an intentional narrative irony in Ruth 1.

-Naomi interprets herself as empty while accompanied by the person through whom much of her restoration will come.

-The text does not condemn Naomi for failing to see this.
-Her grief explains the narrowness of her present horizon.

-Interiorly, something already present in the life may later prove to have been part of the answer before the person recognized it.
+The narrative therefore allows us to see something Naomi cannot yet see: part of the answer has already walked home with her.

 **Confidence: STRONG RECONSTRUCTION**